How to merge partitions in Windows Server 2016

 Resize volume instead of combining partitions

-Besides shrinking, extending and merging partitions in Windows Server 2016, NIUBI Partition Editor helps you do many other disk partition management operations.
-Better than other tools, it has unique 1-Second Rollback, Virtual Mode and Cancel-at-well technologies to protect your system and data.
+Besides shrinking, extending and merging partitions in Windows Server 2016/2019/2022 and Server 2003/2008/2012, NIUBI Partition Editor helps you do many other disk partition management operations.
+Better than other tools, it has unique 1-Second Rollback, Virtual Mode and Cancel-at-well technology to protect your system and data.